de-Sitter/Pytorch-mechine-learning/README.md

-# Pytorch-mechine-learning
+# PyTorch-machine-learning
-This is a python code for the training of a neural network by pytorch, in order to recognize the handwritten numerals.
+This is a python code for the training of a neural network by PyTorch, in order to recognize the handwritten numerals.